Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

-Beyond the critical point, turbulence proliferates faster than it decays and the fraction of the experiment occupied by turbulence increases with the Reynolds number.
-This was explicitly demonstrated by Lemoult \etal~\cite{lemoult2016directed}, who precisely measured the evolution of the turbulence fraction as a function of \Reo for a system with stationary inner cylinder and very narrow gap, $\rratio=0.998$.
-Their short aspect ratio ($\aspratio=8$) allowed turbulence to localise only in the azimuthal direction, whilst filling the apparatus in the axial direction.
+Despite the transient nature of individual turbulent spots, Moxey \& Barkley~\cite{moxey2010distinct} showed a mechanism by which the proliferation of turbulent spots (\ie puffs in their case) can lead to sustained turbulence in pipe flow.
+Avila \etal~\cite{Avila2011} further showed that the probability of a puff to grow and shed a daughter one, statistically identical to its parent, increases as the Reynolds number increases.
+Specifically, the associated proliferation time constant decreases super-exponentially with Reynolds number.
+The competition between the stochastic processes of turbulence decay and turbulence proliferation determines the critical Reynolds number for the onset of sustained turbulence in pipe flow~\cite{Avila2011}.
+The same mechanism was later demonstrated in a narrow-gap Taylor--Couette system~\cite{shi2013}, in which the computational domain was spatially extended in one direction only (as happens naturally in pipe flow).
+Beyond the critical point, turbulence proliferates faster than it decays and the fraction of the flow domain occupied by turbulence increases with Reynolds number.
+This was explicitly demonstrated by Lemoult \etal~\cite{lemoult2016directed}, who precisely measured the evolution of the turbulence fraction as a function of \Reo for a system with stationary inner cylinder and a very narrow gap ($\rratio=\num{0.998}$).
+The short aspect ratio they used ($\aspratio=\num{8}$) allowed turbulence to localise only in $\theta$, whilst filling the apparatus in $z$ completely.
 The turbulence fraction was found to increase continuously from zero at the critical point, corresponding to a second-order phase transition.
-The spatio-temporal dynamics of the turbulent spots, and of the laminar gaps between them, could be shown to fall into the universality class of directed percolation, which is the simplest case of a non-equilibrium phase transition.
+The spatio-temporal dynamics of the turbulent spots, and of the laminar gaps between them, could be shown to fall into the universality class of directed percolation (DP), which is the simplest case of a non-equilibrium phase transition.
 We stress that in this system the dynamics of spots is exactly as in pipe flow due to the axial confinement.
-The critical exponents could be accurately determined with extremely long measurement times, because \TCF is a closed system (in contrast to pipe flow, where turbulent puffs ultimately leave the pipe at its downstream end).
+The critical exponents could be accurately determined with extremely long measurement times, because \TCF is a closed system in contrast to pipe flow, where turbulent puffs ultimately leave the pipe at its downstream end.
+It is worth noting that the mechanisms of turbulent proliferation are qualitatively different in flows extended in one and in two directions.
+In the former, the turbulence fraction can only increase as the spots grow in azimuthal direction ($\theta$), whereas in the latter, spots can also extend in the axial direction ($z$).
+In both cases the transition is of second order~\cite{avila2020second}.
+Moreover, recent measurements by Klotz \etal~\cite{klotz2022phase} in very tall cylinders ($\aspratio=\num{750}$) with a very narrow gap ($\rratio=\num{0.997}$) exhibit also a DP transition; but with exponents characteristic of systems extended in two directions (here in $\theta$ and $z$).
+The interested reader is referred to two recent reviews about laminar-turbulent patterns in wall-bounded flows extended in two spatial directions~\cite{tuckerman2020patterns} and about the role of DP for turbulence transition in general~\cite{Hof2022}.